Allow Yourself a Vacation with Respite Care Services

 Does this sound familiar?
 Your coworker comes back after two weeks in a tropical paradise.
 She’s tan, relaxed and passing around photos of herself in her swimsuit on a catamaran, enjoying an umbrella drink at a luau and swimming with sea turtles.
 You think to yourself that the way you spent your week off—helping your elderly mom move to a retirement apartment—wasn’t quite so glamorous!
 And you don’t feel very rested, that’s for sure!

 If their elderly loved one lives with them, chances are the caregiver can’t leave Mom or Dad unsupervised.
-And maybe the caregiver is part of the Sandwich Generation, caring for aging parents and underage children alike.
-Or maybe they live at a distance from their senior parents, and take their vacation time traveling to Mom or Dad’s community, fitting a year’s worth of assistance and support into that week or two.
+And maybe the caregiver is part of the Sandwich Generation, caring for aging parents and children at the same time.
+Or maybe they live at a distance from their senior parents, and take their vacation time traveling to their loved one’s community, fitting a year’s worth of assistance and support into that week or two.

 Mental health experts tell us that taking a vacation is very important!
 It is a time for renewal and for recharging our emotional batteries.
 The change of scene and change of pace help us avoid burnout at our job, and give us a break from the usual stresses we face each day.
 Savvy employers know this, and encourage their employees to take the time off.
 Yet surveys show, many Americans fail to take all the vacation time to which they are entitled.
 And caregivers, even if they take all their leave, aren’t spending it in relaxing, spirit-renewing activities.